BlockadeRunner/BlockadeRunner/README.md

 ## Projects
 #### BetweenUs Mobile App
-I am the lead developer, tester, and debugger on a team of four that is currently building a mobile application which aims to facilitate seamless meetups between friends by determining the optimal midpoint between their respective locations.
+I am the lead developer, tester, and debugger on a team of four that built a mobile application which aims to facilitate seamless meetups between friends by determining the optimal midpoint between their respective locations.
 Check it out here:
 https://github.com/BlockadeRunner/BetweenUs